AlxHnr/chicken-builder/README.md

 extra makefile.
 It contains only build specific data which may be overwritten or removed.

-The **Makefile** is the main makefile which will build your project.
+The **Makefile** is the main makefile which will build your project and must include `build/extra.makefile`.

 ## Module wrapper